-The following table summarizes the leasing activity for Q2-2023:
+The following table summarizes the leasing activity for Q3-2023:

-New Leas se Deals Lease Reno ewals and Replace ments Leasable Area Weighted Average Lease Term Leasable Area Weighted Average Lease Term % Increase In Rents Q2 2023 30,000 SF 7.2 YR 271,800 SF 4.4 YR 15.9% YTD 2023 51,800 SF 7.0 YR 374,100 SF 4.1 YR 12.2%
+New Lea se Deals Lease Rene ewals and Replace ments Leasable Area Weighted Average Lease Term Leasable Area Weighted Average Lease Term % Increase In Rents Q3 2023 38,700 SF 9.0 YR 48,200 SF 6.6 YR 1.5% YTD 2023 90,500 SF 7.9 YR 422,300 SF 4.4 YR 11.0%

-In Q2-2023, the REIT completed 30,000 square feet of new leases with a WALT of 7.2 years in Ontario, New Brunswick and British Columbia, which included 12,500 square feet of tenant expansions.
-The increase in WALT demonstrates tenants' confidence and willingness to commit to longer lease terms by having a better understanding of their space requirements.
+In Q3-2023, the REIT completed 38,700 square feet of new leases with a WALT of 9.0 years in Ontario, New Brunswick, and Alberta.
+In the same quarter, the REIT completed 48,200 square feet of renewals with a WALT of 6.6 years and 1.5% increase in base rents over expiring rental rates.
+This included five-year extensions from tenants in Ontario and New Brunswick, as well as a ten-year renewal on 18,000 square feet in the Greater Toronto Area.

-The REIT had a strong quarter of lease renewals by completing 271,800 square feet with a WALT of 4.4 years and a 15.9% increase in base rents over expiring rental rates.
-This included five year extensions from both Province of New Brunswick for approximately 141,000 square feet across three properties and the Province of Alberta for approximately 58,600 square feet as the anchor tenant at 13140 St. Albert Trail, Edmonton, Alberta.
-An additional 47,000 square feet of lease renewals were also completed with credit-rated and government tenants.
-The significant lease renewals completed to date demonstrate the REIT's continued focus on maintaining strong relationships with its tenants and reinforces our strategic focus on securing and retaining government and credit-worthy tenants.
+The increase in WALT for both new leases and renewals further demonstrates tenants' confidence and willingness to commit to longer lease terms by having a clearer understanding of their long-term business outlook.
+The significant lease renewals completed to date of 422,300 square feet demonstrate the REIT's continued focus on maintaining strong relationships with its tenants and reinforces our strategic focus on securing and retaining government and credit-rated tenants.